 November 29, 2013, Day 5

 Things never seem to go as planned.
-And yet… Even though I arrived a few minutes past what I was shooting for, I was greeted with one of my sister’s beautiful smiles.
-Alone with her for the first time all week, I held her hand for a time, whispering prayers against the pain and a peaceful end to suffering.
-Then I decided, it was now or never.
-Turning off the television, I pulled my guitar from its case and began tuning the strings.
+And yet… even though I arrived a few minutes later than I had hoped, she greeted me with one of her most beautiful smiles.
+Alone for the first that week, I held her hand and whispered prayers against the pain.
+I begged for a peaceful end to her suffering.
+Then I turned off the television, pulled my guitar from its case, and tuned the strings.
 I didn’t hurry.
-There was no need, no room for impatience in the one before me, oblivious of time itself.
-She smiled contentedly, murmuring, “Yeah, yeah”.
+There was no need.
+What place could impatience have in one so oblivious of time itself.
+My sister smiled contentedly, and murmured, “Yeah, yeah”.

-For the next hour I sang songs I love (though unfamiliar to her), watching her eyes shine with delight at the sound.
-My eyes fixed on hers, hardly looking at the lead sheets I so depend upon; I didn’t want to miss a second of this time with her.
-I knew it would be gone in a blink and would never come again.
+For the next hour I sang the songs I love, while I watched her eyes shine with delight.
+I stared at her, hardly looking at the lead sheets I usually depended upon.
+I refused to miss a second of my time with her.
+I knew it would be gone in a blink, never to return.

-My memory kept drifting back to days long gone … Christmas 4 years ago, surrounded by family, singing carols while her grandchildren toddled to the music.
-Then during a lively worship tune, djembe and all, the adults began to dance and I watched with delight as my 81-yr. old Father took my sister’s hand and they danced until they were breathless to songs neither of them even knew.
+My memory drifted back to days long gone … Christmas 4 years ago, surrounded by the family singing carols, while her grandchildren toddled to the music.
+When we struck up a lively worship tune, djembe and all, the adults began to dance too.
+I watched with delight as my 81-yr. old Father took my sister’s hand.
+They danced until they were breathless to a song neither of them knew.

-This verse sums up my sister’s current experience, eerily so.
-And yet, she is not old, but broken.
-Her youthful brokenness has shattered my heart.
-I don’t understand it.
+My sister’s youthful brokenness shattered my heart.
+I simply cannot understand it.
 But I know it enough to hate it.
-I hate that my Matron of Honor will not see either of my girls walk the aisle, nor will I have the joy of seeing what she would have come up with for the reception table decorations; I hate that she will never hold her great-nieces & nephews the way I held her infant sons; I hate that the spark in her that she fanned to a creative blaze has gone out.
-I used to come to visit excited to see what new turn her creativity had taken.
-I ache to show her the turn my own talent has taken and would love to give her a bird feeder made with only her in mind.
+I hate that my Matron of Honor will never see any of my children walk the aisle; I hate that she will not hold her great-nieces & nephews in her arms the way that I held her infant sons; I hate that the spark in her, once blazing with creativity has gone out.
+I ache to talk with her about the turn my own talent has taken.

 But Friday was our last day.